Whatever your interest, you’re guaranteed to fall in love with the South Downs National Park.

 You could easily be mistaken for thinking that a trip to the South Downs National Park is just about walking and cycling.

-While the South Downs does offer some of the very best walking and cycling routes in the UK, including the famous South Downs Way (the only National Trail to lie entirely within a National Park!) there are so many other things to do here too.
+While the South Downs does offer some of the very best walking and cycling routes in the UK, including the famous South Downs Way (the only National Trail to lie entirely within a National Park) there are so many other things to do here too.

 From art galleries, theatres, antiques, wildlife tours, Roman ruins, and museums, to gardens and garden centres, light railways, stately homes, planetariums, artisan food, vineyards and breweries, the list goes on.
+The county capital of Chichester is well worth a visit and lying just south of the Downs is flat and easy to navigate with a wealth of cultural and shopping opportunities.

-Camping and glamping
+Camping and Glamping

 If camping or glamping in the South Downs takes your fancy, you’ll probably be interested to know that the South Downs have been granted International Dark Sky Reserve status, making it one of the best places in the country to view the night sky!